GyroSuperintelligence/BabyLM/README.md

 - Instruction Creation: Input byte XORs with 0xAA to create an 8-bit instruction set (the "gene").
 - Epigenome Evolution: The gene's operations transform the dynamic Epigenome tensor (T), updating the system's physical state.
-- Possibility Resonance: The new Epigenome state is compared against the entire static Genome (F) to find all physically plausible next patterns.
+- Possibility Resonance: The new Epigenome state is compared against the full set of canonical patterns (F) to find all physically plausible next patterns.
-- Coherent Closure: The system selects the best candidate by weighting physical resonance with learned confidence scores.
-- Output Generation: The winning pattern's index is used to look up the corresponding output byte from a static map.
+- Output Generation: The winning pattern index is mapped through the Genome (G), a 256‑byte lookup table, to produce the output byte.
 - Learning: The confidence score for the winning pattern is updated, completing the feedback loop.

 ### 📈 How Learning Works